MHaringa/insurancerating/docs/articles/getting-started.md

 ### Why GLMs are used

-Generalized linear models form the standard basis of many insurance pricing workflows because they:
+Generalized linear models are widely used in insurance pricing because
+they:

 - accommodate non-normal response distributions
 - produce interpretable multiplicative effects